 A lower quality grade, but works very well for recipes that contain milk and other dairy products such as smoothies, cakes and ice cream.

-However, for use in smoothies many still prefer the better and fresher tasting Premium grade.
+However, for use in smoothies, where you make a green smoothie with mainly vegetables and pour the tea into your blender jar as a base, many still prefer the better and fresher tasting Premium grade.

 Made from the least delicate leaves, which is why it is the cheapest.
 It has a sharp flavor, and is often used for experimenting with new recipes before applying finer matcha powders.